THE KLON CENTAUR GUIDE

 IMPORTANT NOTE - I'm overwhelmed with the insane amount of orders!
 Thanks guys!
 These are the next expected availability dates:

-I build the Golden Horse, Angry Swede and The Reverend in monthly batches, and usually taking new Pre-Orders every first week of every month.
+I build the Golden Horse, Rivus, Angry Swede and The Reverend in monthly batches, and usually taking new Pre-Orders on first week of every month.
 No wait lists but limited units.

 This is default text for notification bar